wq/wq/docs/app/chart.js.md

 | `plot.translate(fn(scaleid)(d))` | `"translate(x,y)"` | Returns a function that can generate a `translate()` string (for use as a SVG transform value), containing the `xscaled` and `yscaled` values for a given data point.
 | `plot.itemid(fn(d))` | `xvalue(d)+'='+yvalue(d)` | Accessor for uniquily identifying individual data values.
 ## Scatter plots

-[chart.scatter()] returns a function useful for drawing basic x-y scatterplots.
+[chart.scatter()] returns a function useful for drawing basic x-y scatterplots and line charts.
+One or more datasets containing x and y values should be provided.
+All datasets should have the same units for x values, but can can have different y units if needed.
+Alternating left and right-side y axes will be created for each unique y unit (so it's best to have no more than two).

+`chart.scatter()` can be used with `ScatterView` in [wq.db]'s [chart] contrib module.

 ### Default Overrides

-`scatter` defines and/or overrides the following base chart defaults:
+`chart.scatter()` overrides the following base chart defaults:

 | Option | scatter Default |
 |--------|-----------------|